Molx32/molx32.github.io/_posts/2023-02-16-Azure-access-panel-lack-of-access-control.md

 ### Azure AD setting
 When configuring Azure AD, there are common features and settings that are usually hardened to restrict users permissions.
 One of these settings is <b>Restrict user ability to access groups features in the Access Panel</b>.
 This is used to prevent the access to the [Access Panel groups feature](https://account.activedirectory.windowsazure.com/r#/groups), and thus prevent them from enumerating groups, send request to join groups, and access groups-related information.
 As MSRC answered when I reported the issue : <i>The tenant wide setting, "Restrict user ability to access groups features in the Access Panel" controls users access to the My Groups UI.</i>.
 This is what we can leverage to improve Azure recon.

 ### About groups in Azure AD
 But first of all, a small talk about groups in Azure AD.
-There are multiple, and here are their description (I have shamelessly from [MS docs](https://learn.microsoft.com/en-us/microsoft-365/admin/create-groups/compare-groups?view=o365-worldwide)) :
+There are multiple, and here are their description (I have shamelessly copied from [MS docs](https://learn.microsoft.com/en-us/microsoft-365/admin/create-groups/compare-groups?view=o365-worldwide)) :
 - <b>Security groups</b> - <i>Used for granting access to resources such as SharePoint sites.</i>
 - <b>M365 Groups</b> - <i>Used for collaboration between users, both inside and outside your company.
 They include collaboration services such as SharePoint and Planner.</i>
 - <b>Mail-enabled security groups</b> - <i>Used for granting access to resources such as SharePoint, and emailing notifications to those users.</i>